myosotismenot/Mtcars-Flask-Api/README.md

 # Mtcars-Flask-Api
-STAT 418 HW 3 - Timothy Tu
+STATS 418 HW 3 - Timothy Tu

+This is The Mtcars Flask Api standalone github repo for STATS 418 HW 3 (Timothy Tu).